A Philippines HIV Epidemic is Getting Needed Attention

 Remember, HIV is spread by:

-- Having anal or vaginal sex with someone who has HIV without using a prophylactic or taking medicines to prevent or treat HIV
+- Having anal or vaginal sex with someone who has HIV without using rubber disease protection items available from drug stores or taking medicines to prevent or treat HIV

 - Sharing injection drug equipment, such as needles, with someone who has HIV